elfcorreia/gameport/README.md

 ## Framebuffer and Viewport abstractions

-The framebuffer abstraction consist of a piece of memory (buffer) to store pixels that will be render on a viewport.
-This viewport is platform dependent.
+The *framebuffer* abstraction consist of a piece of memory (buffer) to store pixels that will be render on a *viewport*.
+This *viewport* is platform dependent.
 So, it can be an X11 window, a Win32 window or an OpenGL context.

 The memory layout of an `framebuffer` should be one of: